 Skip All of This — Use Cody Instead

 Cody has Stripe integration built in.
-Query revenue, subscriptions, and payment health from Slack without API key configuration.
+Ask about subscriptions, failed payments, refunds, invoices, and billing health from Slack without wiring up the API yourself.

 Related Guides